Customer Segmentation Framework for Case Interviews: How to Segment, Score, and Target

 DimensionWhat It MeasuresB2C ExampleB2B Example

-GeographicLocation-based variationUrban density (delivery cost varies 3x)Country tier (Tier 1 with sales teams vs. Tier 2 self-serve)
+GeographicLocation-based variationUrban density (delivery cost can vary 3x)Country tier (Tier 1 with sales teams vs. Tier 2 self-serve)

 DemographicObservable traitsAge, income, life stageCompany size, industry, revenue